 Will a filtered caution appear on an ICPC?

 Yes.
-Filtering rules applied to DBS certificates do not operate in the same way for ICPCs.
+Domestic DBS filtering rules do not operate in the same way for ICPCs, so a caution can still be disclosed on an ICPC.

 Can I apply for an ICPC if I have a criminal record?

 Yes.
-Having a criminal record does not prevent you from applying, but disclosure may affect overseas employment decisions.
+Having a criminal record does not prevent you from applying, but disclosure may affect overseas employment decisions depending on the role and the information disclosed.

 Can I remove a caution before applying?

 In some cases, yes.
-Where a caution was improperly issued or disproportionate, deletion from police records may be possible.
+Where a caution was improperly issued, inaccurate or disproportionate, deletion from police records may be possible before the application is made.

 Speak to Legisia